Davi-Archive/exercices-projects/README.md

 # HTML - CSS Exercices
-All exercices i did to learn html code.
+All exercices i did to learn html and CSS code.